navdeepsekhon/kafkaer/README.md

 # Debug

 Use flag `--debug` for detailed logging

+# Preserve Partition Count

+If a topic already exists and it's partition count is different from what is defined in the config, kafkaer will try update the partitions as described above.
+In order to ignore the partition count and keep the existing partitions, `--preserve-partition-count` flag can be used.
+When used, the difference is partition count will only be logged.

 # Contributions
 Merge requests welcome.
 Please create an issue with change details and link it to your merge request.